 You may wish to see an introduction to this section first.

-Euromos was located on a low hill which did not provide a natural defence, so the town was protected by thick walls.
+The small town was located on a low hill which did not provide a natural defence, so it was protected by thick walls.
 On the western slope of the hill there is evidence of a small theatre.

 Most likely in the Vth century BC at the foot of the hill a temple was dedicated to Zeus; probably the initiative was part of a process aimed at replacing the local (mainly female) deities with the Greek ones.